mingjiezhao/mingjiezhao.github.io/_posts/2020-03-25-NLP-Game-of-Thrones_2.md

 ![img11](https://github.com/mingjiezhao/mingjiezhao.github.io/blob/master/img/posts_imgs/post1-nlp/pic11.png?raw=true){: .center-block :}

 ## 4. Conclusions
 In this project, I used 5 ways to analyze the lines from Game of Thrones with NLP techniques.
-As a summary the LDA and topic model do a good job in terms of representing the stories of each character.
+As a summary， the LDA and topic model do a good job in terms of representing the stories of each character.
 The sentiment analyses provide insights about the emotions of these characters.
-It is interesting to see that most of the results correspond to the background of the chatacters.
+It is interesting to see that most of the results correspond to the background of the characters.
 This show mostly provides the audience with negative emotions, but I am happy to see that love is the most used positive word.

 ## Reference
 Julia Silge and David Robinson,"Text Mining with R"